How To Bid a Plumbing Job and Win More Without Cutting Prices

 A bid comes in right in your sweet spot: plumbing a new apartment complex with future work potential.
 But the GC?
 Same one who paid you five months late — three times.
 You need partners, not headaches.
 If a GC has awarded work before, communicates clearly, and pays on time, that bid score rises.
 Otherwise?
 Skip it and save yourself the hassle.

 Looks like a perfect job… until you see it’s two states away.
 Sure, exceptions exist for big paydays, but distance destroys profit.
 Even local projects can eat your margins with traffic and gas.
 The closer the site, the higher the bid score.
-Protect your time to protect your margins.
+Protect your time to protect your plumbing business margins.

 Win Probability